SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/butte-creek/butte-creek-chops-count-qc-checklist.md

 **Additional Info:**
 The carcass data came in 12 documents for each year.
-We identified the ‘SurveyChops’ and ‘SurveyIndividuals’ datasets as the documents with the most complete information and joined them for all of the years.
+We identified the ‘SurveyChops’ and ‘SurveyIndividuals’ datasets as the documents with the most complete information and joined them for all of the years.This markdown runs the surveychops QC.

 ## Access Cloud Data